Learn more about the SSL and BAYS Leagues

 Sudbury Soccer League (SSL)

-o Training Flexibility: SSL teams train twice a week and play on Saturdays.
+· Training Flexibility: SSL teams train twice a week and play on Saturdays.
 Most SSL players attend both practices but, players have the flexibility to miss a night during the week in the event they have other activities.
-This is designed specifically for multi-sport/activity athletes so kids can avoid being overscheduled.
+This is designed specifically for multi-‐sport/activity athletes so kids can avoid being overscheduled.

-o Cost: Registration fee each season is $135 which includes a team shirt.
+· Cost: Registration fee each season is $150 which includes a team shirt.

-o Age Eligibility: The Sudbury Soccer League is available to U9 and U10 players only (3rd and 4th grade) and teams are balanced to include a mix of 3rd and 4th grade players.
+Age Eligibility: The Sudbury Soccer League is available to 3rd and 4th grade players only and teams are balanced to include a mix of both grades.

 Boston Area Youth Soccer League (BAYS)

-o Cost: Registration fee each season is $150.
+· Cost: Registration fee each season is $165.
 Parents must also purchase a team uniform which consists of shorts, shirt, and socks.

 Parents Corner – The “Real” Questions